BearGotGit/Multilayer-Perceptron-from-Scratch/README.md

 # Foundational Models Project 1

-This project implements a Multilayer Perceptron (MLP) and includes various activation and loss functions.
-The project also includes a DataLoader class for handling dataset splitting and batch generation.
+This project implements a Multilayer Perceptron (MLP) with various activation and loss functions.
+It also provides a `DataLoader` class for handling dataset splitting and batch generation.
+The code is written in Python 3.9.21.

 ## Environment Setup